 Phishing email attachments work to steal the same information but do so by hiding a malicious payload that installs spyware on the target machine.
 Attachments are even more dangerous because they open the entire network to a host of different attacks, where a backdoor can be planted by an attacker for future access.

 Spear phishing exploits trust within an organization in a very calculated way, making it one of the more difficult types of attacks to identify for the untrained eye.
-Having a dedicated phishing response system in place can stop spear phishing emails before they ever reach an inbox.
+Having a dedicated automated phishing response system in place can stop spear phishing emails before they ever reach an inbox.

 There are a few ways you can identify a phishing email: